Graph-Native Normalization: Redundancies in Labeled Property Graphs

-\begin{proof}[proof sketch] Group (a) shows dependencies that are satisfied by every graph.
+\edbtarxiv{ \begin{proof}[Proof sketch] Groups (a)--(c) cover patterns for which the same fact cannot appear twice: (a) follows from the structurally implied rules (each edge has unique source/target; each property has at most one value); (b) are superkey constraints, which, by definition, do not allow for repetition; (c) constrains the out-degree to one. \end{proof} }{ \begin{proof}[proof] Group (a) shows dependencies that are satisfied by every graph.
 They can be derived from the structurally implied dependencies in combination with the reasoning rules (cf. \Cref{sec:dependency}).
 For such patterns, it is not possible to express the same fact twice: for any given edge, there is exactly one source and target.
 Similarly, for any graph object, there can be at most one value for a property key.
 Furthermore, any change in the graph structure will result in a graph that satisfies similar dependencies.
 Group (b) depicts dependencies that act as graph object (super)keys: either for nodes, or for edges.
 As for the relational setting, keys are the only kind of dependencies that are desired to be present in your data.
 Concretely, if $k$ is a superkey for a certain node, this cannot be represented twice due to the nature of superkeys.
 Finally, group (c) shows dependencies that limit the number of outgoing edges of a node to be at most 1.
-By definition, such a fact cannot be stated twice. \end{proof}
+By definition, such a fact cannot be stated twice. \end{proof} }

 All other dependency shapes allow for redundancies to occur.
 We call dependencies of such shapes \emph{redundancy patterns}.
-They are listed in the second column of Table~\ref{tab:transformation-patterns} ($P_\mathit{before}$).
+They are listed in the second column of Table~\ref{tab:transformation-patterns} ($T$).